You’ve got to be

 A brand is a living entity

 A brand is brought to life through the relationship between a company, its staff, its product and its customers.
 To survive a brand must grow, evolve and renew itself.

 The purpose of this article is to put forward a complete understanding of the nature of branding.
 A brand is living entity that requires management, cultivation, nutrition, maintenance, and protection.

 No matter how well defined and implemented the core brand presentation, no matter how practical the brand guidelines, no matter how disciplined the marketing director, the presentation of a brand loses precision over time.
 This is a natural process of use, wear and tear.

 All brands become eroded over time.
 It is unavoidable.

-There are many causes and reasons for this: The competition changes, the business landscape shifts, perceptions are altered; a company’s marketing responses to any one or all of these things can blunt a brand.
+There are many causes and reasons for this: The competition changes, the business landscape shifts, perceptions are altered, tastes change, culture evolves; a company’s marketing responses to any one or all of these things can blunt or date a brand.

 New staff and different contractor all want to make their mark, add their interpretation or bend the brand to their immediate needs.